MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Remove-SPManagedPath.md

 ## DESCRIPTION
 This cmdlet contains more than one parameter set.
-You may only use parameters from one parameter set, and you may not combine parameters from different parameter sets.
+You may only use parameters from one parameter set and you may not combine parameters from different parameter sets.
 For more information about how to use parameter sets, see Cmdlet Parameter Sets (http://go.microsoft.com/fwlink/?LinkID=187810).

-The Remove-SPManagedPath cmdlet deletes the managed path specified by the Identity parameter from the host header or the Web application.
+The `Remove-SPManagedPath` cmdlet deletes the managed path specified by the Identity parameter from the host header or the Web application.
 The Identity must be the partial URL of the managed path to be deleted.

 If you are using host headers, specify the HostHeader parameter.